What is Sharing Time?

 Contact 01733 554963 for Peterborough area or 01354 691898 for the rest of Cambridgeshire or email:

-If you would like to know more about becoming a volunteer with this scheme please click here for our volunteer visitor/befriender information.
+If you would like to know more about becoming a volunteer with this scheme please click here for information on how to become a Sharing Time volunteer.